 Kuwa, Tekko & Other Uncommon Kobudo Weapons

 KUWA.
 Ever hear of kuwa?
-Just about every Fall, you may have an opportunity to use this tool if you like tomatoes in your garden.
+Every Fall, you have an opportunity to use this tool if you like tomatoes in your garden.
 Few weapons epitomize kobudo more than kuwa.
-The common garden hoe, also known as kuwa, gawa or kue, is a peasant's tool, and was developed as a weapon of self-defense on Okinawa.
+The common garden hoe, also known as kuwa, gawa or kue.
+A peasant's tool developed as a self-defense weapon on Okinawa.

-There are only a few kuwa kata: such as Matayoshi No Kuwa Nu De (Kue no de), which is the kata taught to members of Seiyo No Shorin-Ryu Karate Kobudo Kai.
-The kata has all of the strikes, blocks, digs, and cuts needed for self-defense.
-Kuwa-jutsu can be practiced with modern garden hoe although one must be careful as most tend to fly apart as my students witnessed during teaching kuwa several years ago at the University of Wyoming.
+Only a few kuwa kata are known such as Matayoshi No Kuwa Nu De (Kue no de), which is the kata taught to members of Seiyo No Shorin-Ryu Karate Kobudo Kai.
+The kata has all of the strikes, blocks, digs, and cuts needed for self-defense and can be practiced with modern garden hoe.
+However, be careful as most tend to fly apart as my students witnessed when I taught kuwa years ago at the University of Wyoming.
 My very first focused strike during kihon practice (basic techniques) sent the blade (egashira) flying like a missile into a tatami (mat) against the shoman dojo wall in the Education Building gym.
-Luckily, I was in the front of the class of 50+ students.
+Luckily, I was in the front of the class.

-Kuwa is used similar to bo, with the added advantage of a blade at one end.
+Kuwa is similar to bo, with the added advantage of a blade at one end.
 The egashira is used to hook weapons and redirect them, hook an opponents knee, back of neck, foot, etc, and also used for tsuki (thrust strikes).
-The kuwaba is used to cut an opponent as well as remove toes, ears, and fingers.
+The kuwaba is used to cut an opponent as well as remove toes, ears, and fingers (when training, a piece of foam and a lot of duct tape are invaluable during kumite or bunkai, i.e., sparring or self-defense).
 The butt of the kuwa (ejiri) is used for thrust strikes, while the bo handle (eii) has many uses including blocks and strikes.
 So the next time you are in your garden in Gilbert, Chandler, Mesa, Tempe, Scottsdale, Phoenix or even in California, Colorado, Utah or Wyoming, remember, you have a weapon in your hands!
-And you never know when another thieving politician is going to try to steal your tomatoes!
+You never know when another thieving politician is going to try to steal your tomatoes!

 There are similar hand weapons considered as a variety of tekko, such as the ‘yawara’ or ‘kuboton’, which were nothing more than a stick or rod held in the hand.
 Some had pointed tips, others had a flat surface used to strike an opponent and activate pressure points.
 The ‘chize kun bo’ was a short stick attached to a piece of rope that looped around the defender’s fingers to make it easier to retain the weapon.
 Other tekko were made from wood with sharpened extensions which fit between the first and second fingers.
 The ‘tek chu’ allowed for increased function over some predecessors as it consisted of a wooden stick carved with a wooden extension & finger hole, or of a metal rod with a metal finger ring.
 The bearer held the rod in hand with the ring around one finger.
 The tek chu often had sharpened points.